josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 *   Importing the feature area NgModule into the `AppModule`
 *   Applying routable animations based on the page

-After these changes, the folder structure is as follows:
+After these changes, the directory structure is as follows:

 <div class="filetree">
   <div class="file">